Ameen1990/ACI_Sandbox_Ansible/README.md

 user:admin
 pass: C1sco12345

+Notes:
-Note: those credentials are fixed for all reservable ACI simulators.
+- Those credentials are fixed for all reservable ACI simulators.
+- The webiste is expected to be under maintinance starting from 11/12/2021.